daniocionini/bioresear/README.md

 --> Main Functionalities <--
 .id()
--> extracts informations about the sequence imported
+-> extracts the informations about the sequence imported from the file

 .dna()
--> extracts the dna sequence imported
+-> extracts only the dna sequence imported from the file

 .compl()
--> extracts the dna sequence imported and compute the complementary dna sequence (base change)
+-> prints the dna sequence imported and compute the complementary dna sequence (base change)

 .freq()
--> computes information about the frequency of the dna nucleotides
+-> computes information about the frequency of the dna nucleotides (A, G, C, T)

 .rna()
--> computes the rna sequence from the complementary dna sequence
+-> prints the complementary sequence and computes the rna sequence from the complementary dna sequence

 .gc()
--> computes the GC content of the dna sequence
+-> computes the GC content of the dna sequence (in %)

 .base()
--> computes the rna for 3 base pairs
+-> computes and prints the rna in 3 base pairs

 .open_r()
 -> computes the open reading frame of the dna and complementary dna sequences